phueb/Ludwig/README.md

 For example, if `research_data` is mounted at `/Volumes/research_data`:

 ```
-ludwig -mnt /Volumes/research_data
+(venv) ludwig -mnt /Volumes/research_data
 ```
 The ```-mnt``` flag is used to specify where the shared drive is mounted on the user's machine.

 ### Saving Data
-Any data (e.g. accuracy per epoch) that needs to persist, should be returned by job.main() as a list of pandas DataFrame objects.
+Job results, such as learning curves, or other 1-dimensional performance measures related to neural networks for example, should be returned by job.main() as a list of pandas DataFrame objects.
 These will be automatically saved to the shared drive after a job has completed.

 Alternatively, if the data is too big to be held in memory, it is recommended to write the data to disk,